jgadsden/jgadsden/lyrics/rattling-kind-all-around-the-town.md

 A knife gets pulled and another child down

 All around the town
-The parents weep in their tears they drown
+Parents weep in their tears they drown

 All around the town
 Young kiddies lowered into the ground

-They stand alone and clueless
+They stand alone in this and clueless
 Fighting a fight they can’t possibly win
 Disorganised and unequipped
 Ill prepared with no leadership

 Arrive at the scene
-As a bodies removed
+As the bodies are moved
 Shaking their heads
 Standing there like fools
 That's half the problem